 To my surprise not everyone gets my sense of humour.
 I may not be everyones cup of tea but if you have sensibly decided that you might want some help with what is likely to be your largest single purchase then whilst of course I’d love the chance to pitch for your business it’s more important that you get the right advisor even if for some reason it’s not me.

 NB There a some firms who describe themselves as buying agents but also offer services to those selling.
 I think that these firms are just regular estate agents, many of whom buy and sell in the course of their business.
-My advice to anyone looking for a buying agent is to stick to those who only look after buyers – like those I have listed above.
+My advice to anyone looking for a buying agent is to stick to those who only look after buyers.
 Firms who buy and sell need robust Chinese Walls to keep the confidences of respective clients and I’m not sure that they always have them.

-These are 55 of the best buying agents I know who cover London and/or the country including those I rate above.
+These are 55 of the best buying agents who cover London and/or the country.
 Click the links to visit their websites.